inasafe/inasafe-doc/docs/source/training/qgis/Chapter-04-Map_Projection_Basic.rst

 5. Leave the :guilabel:`Encoding` unchanged.

-6. Change the value of the Layer CRS dropdown by click on :guilabel:`Select CRS` icon in the right panel.
+6. Change the value of the Layer CRS dropdown by clicking on :guilabel:`Select CRS` icon in the right panel.

 .. image:: /static/training/qgis/4_007.*
    :align: center